seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-02.md

 > Hard to see is this point, namely dependent arising which is a relatedness of
 > this to that.

-And the second point was *Nibbāna*:
+And the second point was Nibbāna:

 > *Idampi kho ṭhānaṁ duddasaṁ yadidaṁ sabbasaṅkhārasamatho
 > sabbūpadhipaṭinissaggo taṇhakkhayo virāgo nirodho nibbānaṁ*.